pybodensee/pybodensee/content/posts/best-resources-to-learn-python.md

 [Python Documentation](https://docs.python.org/3/) — A good place to find reference material on Python.

-### ChatGPT
+### Generative AI (ChatGPT)

+Generative AI aka.
 ChatGPT could be also your good friend.
+Although large language models (LLMs) are improving day by day but care must be taken when taking learning advice from them.
+They might spit out some wrong advice and/or breakable code.

 Since ChatGPT is the least recommended source for beginners ChatGPT spits out some code that might/might not work out at first instance and you might spend more time fixing it out rather than solving your original problem.
+### Automate the Boring Stuff

+If you are learning Python to automate any of your daily task then look no further than the book "How to automate the boring stuff by Al Sweigart".
+You can also look into relevant website ``https://automatetheboringstuff.com/``

+### YouTube Channels

+There are several YouTubers, who made nice and extremely educative content on YouTube.
+Following are some of the famous and effective YouTubers.

+- Corey Schaefer
+- ArjanCodes
+- Idently